pokt-network/poktroll/docusaurus/docs/actors/gateway.md

 An `Gateway` is responsible for staking POKT in order to relay and sign requests on behalf of an `Application`.

-The `Application` is responsible for staking POKT to consume and pay for services available on Pocket Network as a function of volume and time, but the `Gateway` can help facilitate that access.

 ## Schema

 The on-chain for an `Gateway` can be found at [gateway.proto](./../../../proto/pocket/gateway/gateway.proto).